-Use of anti-personnel mines has decreased dramatically - 156 countries have agreed to not use AP mines by ratifying or acceding to the Convention.
+Use of anti-personnel mines has decreased dramatically -157 countries have agreed to not use AP mines by ratifying or acceding to the Convention.
 Most States not parties adhere to the Convention's norms.

 Production has decreased significantly - 34 States of 50 that previously manufactured AP mines are now bound by the Convention's ban on production.
-Most States not parties have place moratoria on production and / or transfers of mines.
+Most States not parties have placed moratoria on production and / or transfers of mines.

-Destruction of stockpiled mines is one of the Convention's great success stories - almost 44 million mines have been destroyed by the States Parties.
-152 States Parties now no longer hold stocks.
+Destruction of stockpiled mines is one of the Convention's great success stories - more than 44.5 million mines have been destroyed by the States Parties.
+153 States Parties now no longer hold stocks.

 Demining has resulted in millions of square metres of once dangerous land being released for normal human activity.
-16 of 54 States Parties that originally reported mined areas have completed the task of clearing all such areas.
+17 of 54 States Parties that originally reported mined areas have completed the task of clearing all such areas.
 Annual casualty rates have fallen in many countries.